 About Me

 I am a software engineering PhD student and NSF Graduate Research Fellow at Carnegie Mellon University.
 I am fortunate to be advised by Dr. Claire Le Goues and work with Dr. Edward Schwartz at the CMU Software Engineering Institute.
-My work is in AI/ML, program analysis, and software security.
-In particular, I focus on NLP and reverse engineering.
+My work is in AI/ML for code, program analysis, and software security.

 Outside of neural decompilation, I have interned at GitHub, served on CMU’s REU-SE admissions comittee, and reviewed for ACM TOSEM.